Labs64/netlicensing.io/_posts/2020-09-01-publish-nuget-packages-using-github-actions.md

 ---

 Unbelievable!
-One of the oldest *NetLicensing Client libraries for C#* (with the first GitHub push made on [Oct 2, 2013](https://github.com/Labs64/NetLicensingClient-csharp/commit/9ea3942b0d986907cbf197c8673826aee5123d8a){:target="_blank"}{:rel="noopener nofollow"}) was not available in one the essential package managers for .NET
+One of the oldest *NetLicensing Client libraries for C#* (with the first GitHub push made on [Oct 2, 2013](https://github.com/Labs64/NetLicensingClient-csharp/commit/9ea3942b0d986907cbf197c8673826aee5123d8a){:target="_blank"}{:rel="noopener nofollow"}) was not available in one of the notable package managers for .NET

 *Better late than never* - so we decided to change this status quo, and today want to share with you our this walkthrough on how we published [NetLicensing C# Client](https://github.com/Labs64/NetLicensingClient-csharp){:target="_blank"}{:rel="noopener nofollow"} library to *NuGet* repository using *GitHub Actions*.